 It’s also one of the biggest events in the world with over 400,000 attendees spread across 400 different concerts.
 Cheap flights into Budapest from the UK can be found with many budget carriers.
 We would’t recommend driving…it’s quite a long way!

-Glastonbury Festival – UK
+Glastonbury Festival – UK (late June)

 The Glastonbury Festival started life in 1970 and remains to this day on the original site, Worthy Farm in rural Somerset.
 What makes Glastonbury unique is that it has managed to retain it’s individual character throughout the years, and is still renowned as one of the best festivals that exist.
 Festival goers can spend all day walking amongst the various areas, all with their own ‘vibe’ and entertainment.

 The line-up is as equally varied and always features a great mix of artists from brand new bands to longstanding legends.
 Out of all the festivals listed, Glastonbury is the MUST attend event for any serious music fan.